 The NCC manages more than 11 percent of all lands in the National Capital Region, located on the unceded territory of the Algonquin Anishinabeg Nation.
 These lands include a diverse portfolio of nationally significant assets that provide access for Canadians to experience nature, recreation, heritage and culture.
 The approximate replacement value of the NCC's built assets is \$2.2 billion.

 The NCC's Assets

 bridges, including interprovincial bridges

-structures, including retaining walls, lookout platforms and others hectares of land of which 72% is forests, 5% is wetlands and 10% is agricultural land
+structures, including retaining walls, lookout platforms and others

 Gatineau Park (361 km2) and the Greenbelt (200 km2)